Inyanyanel/Hospital_Patient_wait_list-PowerBI/README.md

 ---
   - Inpatient and outpatient datasets were not uniform structurewise (i.e they had diferent number of columns and columns titles).
   - A large disparity between average and median patients waiting time due to having a wide age range of patients having 16-64 and 65+ years.
 It needs to be broken down to smaller ranges     for more clarity and conciseness.
+  - 175 rows had no input values in some columns therefore had to fill values using overall average.